BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 - **Network** configuration files.
 Esp32_web_ftp_telnet_server_template uses Unix / Linux / Raspbian like network configuration files (although it is a little awkward how network configuration is implemented in these operating systems).
 The following files are used to store STAtion and AccessPoint configuration parameters:

    - /network/interfaces
    - /etc/wpa_supplicant.conf
    - /etc/dhcpcd.conf
    - /etc/hostapd/hostapd.conf

-Modify these files according to your needs or upload your own files onto ESP32 by using FTP.
+Modify (the part of code that create) these files according to your needs or upload your own files onto ESP32 by using FTP.

 - **User accounts**.
-Three types of managing user login are supported:
+Three types of managing user login are supported (depending on how USER_MANAGEMENT is #define-d):

-   - UNIX, LINUX, Raspbian like (using user management files),
+   - UNIX, LINUX, Raspbian like (using user management files - default setting - use #define USER_MANAGEMENT   UNIX_LIKE_USER_MANAGEMENT),
-   - hardcoded (username and password are hardcoded in to Arduino sketch constants),
+   - hardcoded (username and password are hardcoded in to Arduino sketch constants - use #define USER_MANAGEMENT   HARDCODED_USER_MANAGEMENT),
-   - no user management at all (everyone can Telnet or FTP to ESP32 servers).
+   - no user management at all (everyone can Telnet or FTP to ESP32 servers - use #define USER_MANAGEMENT   NO_USER_MANAGEMENT).

 By default Esp32_web_ftp_telnet_server_template uses UNIX, LINUX, Raspbian like user management files.
 Only "root" user with "rootpassword" password, "webadmin" user with "webadminpassword" password, "webserver" and "telnetserver" users are created at initialization.
-You can create additional users if you need them or change their passwords at initialization or upload your own files onto ESP32 by using FTP.
+You can create additional users if you need them or change their passwords at initialization (by modifying the part of code that creates user management files) or upload your own files onto ESP32 with FTP.
 User management implemented in Esp32_web_ftp_telnet_server_template is very basic, only 3 fields are used: user name, hashed password and home directory.
 The following files are used to store user management information:

       - /etc/passwd
       - /etc/shadow

 - **Real time clock**.
 If you want to do something like turning the light on at certain time for example, ESP32 should be aware of current time.
 In Esp32_web_ftp_telnet_server_template real time clock reads current GMT time from NTP servers and synchronize internal clock once a day with them.
 You can define three NTP servers ESP32 will read GMT time from.
-Local time on the other hand is not covered adequately since different countries have different rules how to calculate it from GMT.
+Local time on the other hand is not implemented completely since different countries have different rules how to calculate it from GMT.
 Five European time zones are supported so far (change TIMEZONE definition in real_time_clock.hpp to select the one that is right for you:

    - GMT,
-   - WET (= GMT + DST),
+   - WET (Western European Time = GMT + DST - use #define TIMEZONE   WET_TIMEZONE),
-   - ISLAND (= GMT),
+   - ICELAND (Iceland Time = GMT - use #define TIMEZONE   ICELAND_TIMEZONE),
-   - CET (= GMT + 1 + DST),
+   - CET (Central European Time = GMT + 1 + DST - use #define TIMEZONE   CET_TIMEZONE),
-   - EET (= GMT + 2 + DST),
+   - EET (Eastern European Time = GMT + 2 + DST - use #define TIMEZONE   EET_TIMEZONE),
-   - FET (= GMT + 3).
+   - FET (Further-Eastern European Time = GMT + 3 - use #define TIMEZONE   FET_TIMEZONE).

 You may have to modify getLocalTime () function yourself to match your country and location.